 We calibrate the model to match various moments of the data that relate to the dot-com period.
 In particular, we discipline the amount of private information-a key moment for our mechanism-using dispersion in forecasts from the Survey of Professional Forecasters (SPF).
 We also use data from the SPF to discipline investors' beliefs about the true value of the technology.
 Under our calibration, the model is able to generate a boom-bust cycle with positive comovements in consumption, investment, hours worked and output.
-The overinvestment into IT capital during the boom period causes the economy to contract significantly when beliefs collapse as agents realize that resources were misallocated.
-Overall, our results suggest that rational herding among economic agent can account for significant fluctuations in macroeconomic aggregates.
+The overinvestment into IT capital during the boom period and the negative wealth effect associated to its sudden loss of value cause the economy to contract significantly when beliefs collapse as agents realize that resources were misallocated.
+Overall, our results suggest that rational herding among economic agents can generate realistic fluctuations in macroeconomic aggregates.